WEB4J - Minimalist Java Web Application Framework

 //..elided

-public void winEvent( ){
+public void winEvent(){

 //the athlete gets a gold medal

-//note the reference is not qualified, as
+//note the reference is NOT qualified, as

 //in OlympicMedal.GOLD

-fMedal = GOLD;
+medal = GOLD;

 }

-// PRIVATE //
+// PRIVATE

-private String fMedal; //possibly null
+private String medal; //possibly null

 }